How Couples Can Cope with Different Libidos, Sexual Desire

 Sublimate Your Sexual Energy

-Ultimately, sex is always a delicate a subject, and navigating it within a couple requires that everyone be careful and sensitive as they set out on the course to get their needs met.
+Ultimately, sex is always a delicate subject, and navigating it within a couple requires that everyone be careful and sensitive as they set out to get their needs met.
 Be mindful of the ongoing need to change and adapt, and your life will reward you!